 Like with alcohol, there are some indications that cannabis will completely replace cigarettes and related products.
 The figures for the tobacco industry have been dropping for a while now.
 THC cannabis may completely replace tobacco in the following years, especially during social gatherings.
-If we also consider that you can vape cannabis, it will make the transition that much smoother.
+If we also consider that you can vape cannabis, the transition will be much smoother.
 It is worth mentioning that tobacco manufacturers have a unique opportunity to change from tobacco-related products to cannabis items.
 Don’t be surprised if some of the biggest tobacco companies start buying shares in cannabis businesses.
 Some of the products are even similar, which will make the shift that much smoother.

-Major changes in marijuana legalization expected in 2020
+Significant changes in marijuana legalization expected in 2020

 There are lots of things to look for in 2020.
 According to several experts, there are numerous ways that the US cannabis market will change within this year alone:

-The consumers are becoming savvier
+- Consumers are becoming savvier

-An Increased number of studies
+- An Increased number of studies

-Older consumers will try regular cannabis
+- Older consumers will try regular cannabis.

-One of the things that are bound to happen is that some of the elderly will try recreational marijuana.
+One of the things that are bound to happen is that some elderly will try recreational marijuana.
 As the oversight improves, this is likely to happen.
-Keep in mind that older generations are completely open to marijuana.
+Keep in mind that older generations are entirely open to marijuana.
 In fact, around 9% of people above 60 have used CBD products in the last year or so.
-The main reason why more elderly are not using these products is that there isn’t a proper regulation behind them.
+The main reason more elderly are not using these products is that there isn’t a proper regulation behind them.
 However, this will change in the future as the whole market sees improvements.

 The increased number of case studies will also help us determine how beneficial cannabis is.